 Most cars are equipped with airbags that protect the head and face in case of a collision.
 Airbags get deployed when a collision of about 20 mph happens.
 Most rear-end collisions happen at low speeds, therefore, there is a chance that an airbag may not appear in a rear-end collision.
 In such cases, the face of the driver may bang into the steering wheel resulting in damage to the nose, crack to the cheek or jawbone, damage to the eye sockets, or in worst cases, a traumatic brain injury.

 The abrupt force of a rear-end collision can result in injuries to the arms, shoulders, hands, fingers and wrists.
 The force of the collision can cause these body parts to shake brutally, jam into something, get stuck or sometimes even break.
 Although these injuries do not sound severe, a disability of these body parts can make the life of the victim really difficult.

 A seatbelt may be successful in saving the face of an individual from slamming into the steering wheel but as the body is thrust forward from the force of the collision, the strap may tear the skin, bruise the body or add to a whiplash.

-If you have been in a rear-end collision, contact a personal injury and auto accident attorney.
+If you have been in a rear-end collision, contact our Rear End Car Accident Lawyers in California.